projectwildmaps/projectwildmaps.github.io/README.md

 ### Notes for Editing

+Making yourself a collaborator on github (or adding an SSH key to the projectwildmaps GitHub to authenticate your computer), cloning, pushing, automatic deployment via GitHub pages, etc.
+Appcheck and localhost
-Mobile responsiveness blah blah, here's how to do it with Chrome
+Mobile responsiveness blah blah, here's how to test it with Chrome

 # The Database